Identifying a suspected imbalance in electrolytes or acid/base imbalance

 2. AACC: Lab Tests Online: Access 03/22/2017.
 Available at https://labtestsonline.org/understanding/analytes/electrolyes

-Ion-selective electrode (ISE) (indirect potentiometry).
-The ISE module performs indirect measurement of electromotive force (EMF).
-The ISE module measures the EMF difference between an ion-selective electrode and a reference electrode.
-The EMF of the ion-selective electrode is dependent on the ion concentration of the sample.
+The ion-selective electrode (ISE) module indirectly measures the electromotive force (EMF) difference between an ISE and a reference electrode.
+The EMF of the ISE is dependent on the ion concentration of the sample.
 The EMF of the reference electrode is constant.
-An electronic calculation circuit converts EMF of the sample to the ion concentration of the sample.(Package insert: Roche Diagnostics ISE reagent; Indianapolis, IN, 2006)
+An electronic calculation circuit converts EMF of the sample to the ion concentration of the sample.(Package insert: ISE reagent.
+Roche Diagnostics; V14.0, 02/2018)

 This is a photometric rate reaction.
-Bicarbonate (HCO3-) reacts with phosphoenolpyruvate (PEP) in the presence of phosphoenolpyruvate carboxylase (PEPC) to produce oxaloacetate and phosphate.
-The oxaloacetate produced is coupled with NADH in the presence of malate dehydrogenase (MDH) to produce malate and NAD.
-The consumption of NADH causes a decrease in absorbance and is monitored in the UV range of 320 nm to 400 nm.
-The rate of change is directly proportional to the concentration of bicarbonate.(Package insert: Roche Bicarbonate reagent, Indianapolis, IN, July 2000)
+Bicarbonate (HCO3[-]) reacts with phosphoenolpyruvate in the presence of phosphoenolpyruvate carboxylase to produce oxaloacetate and phosphate.
+The oxaloacetate produced is coupled with reduced nicotinamide adenine dinucleotide (NADH) in the presence of malate dehydrogenase to produce malate and NAD(+).
+The consumption of NADH causes a decrease in absorbance and is monitored in the ultraviolet range of 320 to 400 nm.
+The rate of change is directly proportional to the concentration of bicarbonate.(Package insert: Bicarbonate reagent.
+Roche Diagnostics; 04/2019)

 This is a calculated result.
 The following equation is used to calculate the anion gap (A gap):